geoffroychaussonnet/script_to_monitor_Covid19/README.md

 1/ plotCorrelation.py (see Fig. 1)
 -> Plot the usual observables (confirmed cases, deaths, active cases) versus time.
 The observables can be show in the form of cumulated, daily value (gradient) or daily value variation (curvature)
 -> Curves can be smoothed with the Savitzky-Golay filter
--> Exponential extrapolation is proposed based on data before and after lockdown, if lockdown date is given.
+-> Exponential extrapolation is proposed based on data before (dashed line) and after (plain line) lockdown, if lockdown date is given.

 ![Fig. 1: Example of curve produced by plotCorrelation.py](20200402_evolCovid19_Daily_deaths_for_countries.png)